nathandentzau/composer-installers-extender/README.md

 Please see the README for [`composer/installers`][] to see the supported syntax for package and type matching as well as the supported replacement tokens in the path (e.g. `{$name}`).

+## Why is This Project Forked?

+Years ago I contributed to the `oomphinc/composer-installers-extender` project to modernize the code base and add tests.
+Since my changes were merged into the default branch on that project there has been no new tagged released by the maintainer containg my changes after several years and responses to pull requests have been slow.
+I've decided to maintain my own version of this package containing all the changes I made years ago to update the code base to the changes in PHP 7.
+With Composer 2 and PHP 8 on the horizon, my hope is that I can quickly ship changes to support both new major versions.
+The original author of this package, who is no longer an employee of Oomph, is still listed as an author with updated contact information should you wish to reach out to him.

 ## License